-If you have concerns regarding your child’s needs please contact your child’s class teacher in the first instance, who is best placed to have the most up-to-date information about your child and who can work closely with you to support your child’s learning.
-Following this, if appropriate, one of the Inclusion team may become involved in the support of your child.
-At which point, through discussion with you, your child would then be placed on our Special Educational Needs and Disabilities register.
+If you have concerns regarding your child’s needs or progress, please contact your child’s class teacher in the first instance, who is best placed to have the most up-to-date information about your child and who can work together with you to support your child’s learning.
+Following this, if appropriate one of the Inclusion team may become involved in the support of your child, at which point and through discussion with you, your child may be placed on the Special Educational Needs register.

 Identifying children’s individual needs

-“A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.” – SEND Code of Practice 2014
+‘A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.’ – SEND Code of Practice 2014

-- Speech and Language
+Children’s Speech and Language Therapy

-- Educational Psychology
+Middlesbrough Educational Psychology Service

-- Occupational Therapy
+Children’s Occupational Therapy

-- Children and Adults Mental Health Service
+Child and Adolescent Mental Health Service

-- Ethnic Minority Achievement Team
+Middlesbrough Ethnic Minority Achievement Team

-Middlesbrough Local Authority Local Offer – https://www.middlesbrough.gov.uk/schools-and-education/special-educational-needs
+Middlesbrough Local Authority Local Offer

-Special Educational Needs Code of Practice – https://www.gov.uk/government/publications/send-code-of-practice-0-to-25
+Special Educational Needs Code of Practice –

-Information about Education, Health Care Plans – https://www.middlesbrough.gov.uk/schools-and-education/special-educational-needs/special-educational-needs-and-assessments
+Information about Education, Health Care Plans

 Some other useful websites